-- Demonstrate the ability to observe events, gather information, write news reports and news releases, report on events, and edit other people's writings.
+- 1. Demonstrate effective speaking, writing, and listening skills for communication in personal, public, and media areas. - 2.
+Demonstrate the ability to observe events, gather information, write news reports and news releases, report on events, and edit other people's writings. - 3.
 Demonstrate the ability to understand the media critically and recognize how media shape and are shaped by politics, society, culture, economics, and daily lives. - 4.
 Demonstrate the ability to recognize the power of persuasion and ethical responsibilities of communicators in communication at all levels.

 Required Courses Units

 MCOMM 4 Studio Video Production 3

 MCOMM 5 Electronic Movie Making 3

-MCOMM 6 Sound Recording/Production 3
+MCOMM 6 Sound Recording/Production

 MCOMM 8 Introduction to Media Writing 3

 MCOMM 15 Field Video Production 3

 MCOMM 17 Television Remote Production 3

 Total units required for degree major 18

-Students earning an AA/AS degree must complete a minimum of 18 units of
+Students earning an AA/AS degree must complete a minimum of 1 18 units of

 General Education requirements, the multicultural graduation require ement, and

-the health requirement, in addition to the program units listed here .
+the health requirement, in addition to the program units listed here. .
 Students

-must complete a total of 60 degree applicable units to earn an AA or AS.
-Please
+must complete a total of 60 degree applicable units to earn an AA or A S. Please